tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 and the loop continues.
 This way, we search for fast kernels iteratively.

 The below figure compares traditional auto-tuning and AutoTVM.
-The major difference is that AutoTVM scales to more hardware platforms and uses a transferable machine learning cost model.
+The major difference is that AutoTVM scales to more hardware platforms and uses a transferable machine learning cost model to speedup tuning.
 You can refer to our [paper](https://arxiv.org/abs/1805.08166) for more details.

 {:center: style="text-align: center"}